tararoys/jekyll-now/_posts/2022-2-20-Getting-started-with-keyboard-shortcuts.md

 title: Getting Started With Keyboard Shortcuts
 ---

-Avery basic introduction to using talon magic words to simulate keyboard shortcuts.
+A very basic introduction to using talon magic words to simulate keyboard shortcuts.

 Support ataraxy on ko-fi.com/ataraxy if you can afford the price of a coffee!